braze-inc/braze-docs/_docs/_user_guide/administrative/access_braze/single_sign_on/onelogin.md

 ### Step 2: Configure OneLogin within Braze

-Once you have set up Braze within your OneLogin, they will provide a Target URL (`SAML 2.0 Endpoint (HTTP)`) and `x.509` certificate which you will input into your Braze account.
+Once you have set up Braze within your OneLogin, they will provide a target URL (`SAML 2.0 Endpoint (HTTP)`) and `x.509` certificate which you will input into your Braze account.

 After your account manager has enabled SAML SSO for your account, go to **Settings** > **Admin Settings** > **Security Settings** and toggle the SAML SSO section to **ON**